 CMS encourages states to use available flexibilities under the Medicaid program to consider telehealth modalities of care delivery to ensure continued access to care while also combating the COVID-19 pandemic.
 CMS has also issued guidance in a few states (including Illinois, Michigan, Ohio, Rhode Island, and New York as of this writing), in coordination with agencies in those states, to permit flexibility in Medicare-Medicaid Plans (MMPs) to substitute telehealth services for face-to-face interactions where appropriate.
 This flexibility extends either through May 31, 2020, or until the particular state’s declaration of public health emergency has lifted.

 IX.
 HIPAA Compliance

 During the COVID-19 PHE, covered health care providers subject to the HIPAA Rules may seek to communicate with patients, and provide telehealth services, through remote communication technologies.
 Some of these technologies, and the manner in which they are used by HIPAA covered health care providers, may not fully comply with the requirements of the HIPAA Rules.
 OCR will allow the use of popular applications for video chats, including Apple FaceTime and Google Hangouts, to provide telehealth, but will not allow applications that are public-facing, such as Facebook Live, Twitch and TikTok.
 View OCR’s complete discussion of applications and recommendations for improving privacy.
 Providers are encouraged to notify patients that third-party applications potentially introduce privacy risks, and providers should enable all available encryption and privacy modes when using such applications.

 OCR (Office of Civil Rights) will exercise its enforcement discretion and will not impose penalties for noncompliance with the regulatory requirements under the HIPAA Rules against covered health care providers in connection with the good faith provision of telehealth during the COVID-19 PHE.

 CMS will also use enforcement discretion related to copays to decrease cost barriers for beneficiaries receiving care.

 Please view the HIPAA enforcement notice for more information.

 Radiation oncology clinics are making widespread and unprecedented practice changes to continue treating cancer patients and support broader health care system efforts to stop COVID-19.
-This is a rapidly evolving situation and ASTRO will continue to provide updates as they become available.
+This is an ever-evolving situation and ASTRO will continue to provide updates as they become available.